What Is a Premium Tax Credit for Health Insurance?

 Premium tax credits are for individuals and families who:

-• Purchased a Health Insurance Marketplace plan (either on the Marketplace or an eligible plan via your insurer’s website)
+• Purchased a Health Insurance Marketplace plan (either on your state’s respective Marketplace or an eligible plan via your insurer’s website)

-• Are U.S. citizens or lawfully present in the United States
+• Are U.S. citizens or lawfully present in the U.S.

-You are not eligible if you can get affordable coverage through your job, or if you qualify for one of the following:
+You are not eligible if you can get affordable coverage through your job1, or if you qualify for one of the following:

 • Medicare